There are lots of things you can do to support your loved one’s mental health.

 Set attainable goals

-Offer help
+Offer to help

-After a brain injury, a survivor may need help doing certain things.
+After a brain injury, a person may need help doing certain things.
 Many people have a hard time asking for help – especially if it’s a task they used to be able to complete on their own.
 As a caregiver, you’re part of a support network.
 By offering to help with tasks, you’ll minimize their stress.’

 Helping with grief